 Rules and impact of PPP loan forgiveness

-Business owners apply for loan forgiveness through their bank.
+Business owners apply for loan forgiveness through their banks.
 Loans under $150,000 have been granted a simplified forgiveness process through Form 3508S.
 Many banks have implemented a digital forgiveness process.
 Your bank should be contacted directly to receive information on their specific process for loan forgiveness.

 PPP loan forgiveness is considered non-taxable income.
-Business owners can also deduct the usual tax deductible business expenses incurred and paid with the PPP loan.
+Business owners can also deduct the usual tax-deductible business expenses incurred and paid with the PPP loan.
 This is an exciting benefit to businesses that have been severely impacted by the pandemic.

 PPP loan forgiveness can impact some tax credits such as the Employee Retention Credit (ERC).
 A business must separate the payroll expenses that are used for ERC versus PPP forgiveness.
-In other words, businesses cannot double dip on forgiveness and credits.
+In other words, businesses cannot double-dip on forgiveness and credits.

 What is the difference between a PPP loan and an EIDL loan?